What death of singer who contracted covid on purpose reveals about pandemic and vaccines

 “Measles deaths in the first years of life are rare, but they also happen”, he points out.

-The microbiologist understands that the indications that the micron causes a milder infection are still very early.
+The microbiologist understands that the evidence that the micron causes a milder infection is still very early.

 No national or international health entity recommends this practice — vaccination remains the safest and most effective way to obtain immunity against the coronavirus, especially against the most serious forms of the infection, which lead to hospitalization and death.